 When most people here the term “urinary tract infection,” what they think of is an infection in the bladder.
 The bladder, however, is just one part of the entire urinary tract, rooming with a pair of kidneys, a pair of ureters, and the urethra.
 It is the kidneys, situated on each side of the spine near the mid-back, that continually filter blood for the removal of waste and extra water.
 Urine, composed of excess water and waste, travels through the ureters from the kidneys and comes to rest in the bladder before elimination through the urethra.
 With the complexity of … Continue reading

 Sanjay Gandhi, M.D.

 Conditions affecting the female pelvis are the focus at Partners in Pelvic Health North Shore Urogynecology.
 We provide effective solutions for these problems from our offices at Park City, Woodstock, and Lake Forest in Illinois.

 Partners in Pelvic Health North Shore Urogynecology

 Our team is headed by Sanjay Gandhi, MD, Urogynecologist.
 Dr. Gandhi’s specialized education included a residency in gynecology and obstetrics at Northwestern University and a three-year urogynecology fellowship.
-He is among a few in the country to pass the first examination in Female Pelvic Medicine and Reconstructive Surgery (Urogynecology) of The American Board of Obstetrics and Gynecology.
+He is among a few in the country to pass the first examination in Urogynecology and Reconstructive Pelvic Surgery (URPS) of The American Board of Obstetrics and Gynecology.
 He also teaches healthcare students.